What is Business Etiquette ?

 - Read magazine articles on business etiquette

-If you wish to be a successful business person and run a successful company make sure that you stick to the rule of business etiquette.
+If you wish to be a successful business person and run a successful company, ensure you stick to the rule of business etiquette.
 Follow them and encourage colleagues and subordinates to do the same.

 Make sure you evaluate the business etiquette that prospective employees exhibit before you hire them because hiring someone who lacks business etiquette can be extremely detrimental to the reputation and goodwill of your organization.

-Don’t be afraid to correct employees in your organization who misbehave in anyway or break the rules of business etiquette.
+Be bold and correct employees in your organization who misbehave in any way or break the rules of business etiquette.
 Business etiquette in an organization is as important as marketing or advertising.